img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 Salaried/principals adjustment

-More architects are employed in private practice as salaried staff, than elsewhere.
+More architects are employed in private practice as salaried staff than elsewhere.
 Their average earnings this year are £45,000.
-Pay varies from this average by relatively little, between the lower quartile figure of £40,000 and the upper quartile of £55,000.
+Pay varies from this average by relatively little, the lower quartile figure is £40,000 while the upper quartile is £55,000.

-Partners and directors in private practices earn significantly more, with an average salary of £67,000 – nearly 50% higher than their salaried staff.
+Partners and directors in private practices earn significantly more, with an average salary of £67,000 – nearly 50 per cent higher than their salaried staff.
 The pay range for these practice owners is also broader, indicating greater variability in earnings.

 The differential between salaried architects in private practice and principals was becoming squeezed.
-During the pandemic, salaried architects saw a rise in earnings while principals faced a dip.
+During the pandemic, salaried architects saw a rise in earnings while principals’ pay dipped.
 This year, however, the pattern has reversed: principals’ earnings rose while salaried architects experienced a slight decline.
 This has allowed the differential to widen substantially.
-Interestingly, while the average pay for salaried architects in private practice dropped by 2%, the lower and upper quartiles both saw increases.
-Sole principals, after a drop last year, enjoyed a 6% rise, realigning their earnings to pre-pandemic levels.
+Interestingly, while the average pay for salaried architects in private practice dropped by 2 per cent, the lower and upper quartiles both saw increases.
+Sole principals, after a drop last year, enjoyed a 6 per cent rise, realigning their earnings to pre-pandemic levels.

 A stark regional divide has emerged in architects’ earnings.
-Average earnings for architects in London and the South East have increased, while for architects elsewhere average earnings are lower.
-Significant among these are private practice salaried architects who report an average rise of 7% in London and an even larger rise in the South East, compared with a 4% fall in the North and 8% decline in the Midlands/East Anglia.
+Average earnings for architects in London and the south east have increased while, for architects elsewhere, average earnings are lower.
+Significant among these are private practice salaried architects.
+They report an average rise of 7 per cent in London and an even larger rise in the south east.
+This compares with a 4 per cent fall in the north and an 8 per cent decline in the Midlands/East Anglia.

-Average earnings for architects in London are now 19% higher than the UK average, even higher than last year’s 16%.
-By contrast, average earnings in the North and Scotland are more than 10% lower than the UK average.
+Average earnings for architects in London are now 19 per cent higher than the UK average, even higher than last year’s 16 per cent.
+By contrast, average earnings in the north and Scotland are more than 10 per cent lower than the UK average.

 Age is another significant factor.
-Older architects, particularly those aged 50-54 and 60-64, saw their earnings grow by 12%, whereas most age groups under 45 faced stagnation or decline.
+Older architects, particularly those aged 50-54 and 60-64, saw their earnings grow by 12 per cent, whereas most age groups under 45 faced stagnation or decline.
 This trend prompted an in-depth analysis of earnings over architects’ careers.

 The study tracks employment and earnings across various age cohorts, revealing that while younger generations have experienced higher employment levels, this has come at a cost.
 The data shows that those born before the 1980s generally earned more than previous generations at the same age.
 In contrast, millennials – those born between 1981 and 2000 – are poised to be the first generation to fare worse economically than their parents.

 Prompted by these findings, we examined our own RIBA/The Fees Bureau Employment & Earnings Survey data to see how similar cohorts of architects have fared.
-The profession’s long-standing survey provides a rich historical dataset, enabling us to conduct a thorough longitudinal analysis.
+The profession’s long-standing survey provides a rich historical dataset, enabling us to conduct a thorough analysis over past years.

-At first glance the results show nothing unexpected – average pay rises with age.
-Average earnings rise in a broadly consistent fashion up to age 50, when they start to plateau and then dip beyond about age 60.
+At first glance, the results show nothing unexpected: average pay rises with age.
+Average earnings rise in a broadly consistent fashion up to the age of 50, when they start to plateau and then dip after about 60.
 At age 50-54 architects are earning, on average, about one and a half times the salary of a newly qualified architect in their mid to late 20s.

 Principals’ earnings rose while salaried architects experienced a slight decline.
 This has allowed the differential to widen substantially